 The guy who saw the most benefit by winning a Super Bowl among that group was, of course, Joe Namath.
 Before upsetting the Colts in Super Bowl III, Namath was simply a very good AFL quarterback with a lot of girlfriends.
 Now, his 1965 Topps rookie card runs hundreds, sometimes thousands of dollars depending on condition.
 Terry Bradshaw was a good quarterback on a great team.
 Winning so many Super Bowl games and back-to-back MVP honors in the game, have definitely kept him in the upper echelon of 1970s star card value.
 His teammate Lynn Swann was MVP of Super Bowl X. Would there be much interest in his rookie card or autograph if not for his heroics that Sunday afternoon?

 The only reason Phil Simms and Ottis Anderson rookie cards are mentioned in that same discussion is because of their performances in Super Bowl XXI and XXV.
 More recently, Eli Manning was able to take the next step in the marketplace because of his performance in shocking the Patriots as Super Bowl XLII MVP.
+Aaron Rodgers now has a couple of regular season MVPs but it’s the Super Bowl honor that vaulted him to the superstar level.

 Super Bowl MVP list